 Note: Images: The Fall (top left) and The Mangle (bottom right) are used by permission of artist, survivor Rachael Romero.

 Next up: the 2018 Grand Center Theatre Crawl

 The Grand Center Theatre Crawl (GCTC), in its sixth year in 2018, has become an institution and St. Louis fan favorite.
 It is a fabulous opportunity to sample the range, breadth, and depth of what the St. Louis theatre community has to offer.

 Black Mirror’s 2018 offering is a combination of spoken word performance, live musical performance and, possibly, dance.
 For now, we’ll keep the piece(s) and author secret.
 But know, it will be St. Louis’ first exposure to a writer, an artist, and a body of work which have stunned audiences in other countries, on other continents and along the coasts of the USA.

 We will be performing on Friday and Saturday evenings, June 29 and 30.
-There will be as many as 24 theatre groups performing that weekend.
+There will be more than 30 theatre groups performing that weekend.
 Expect to hear much more on public radio and elsewhere as the time draws near.

 Our third Show: bengal tiger at the baghdad zoo

 Next up in 2018 will be our late Summer production of Rajiv Joseph’s Bengal Tiger at the Baghdad Zoo, a Pulitzer Finalist It opened on Broadway in 2011 with Robin Williams playing the tiger, a creature in the Baghdad Zoo during war time who questions the meaning of life, death, God and the afterlife.